KevinWyss/project_KW/README.md

     P   = wetted perimeter

 ## Workflow
 The whole workflow of this project takes place in the script ***1DPQBeziehung_kwy.py***.
 The script is subdivided in differnet steps, each marked with a title.
+As user, you can go to step 2) and define the parameters, then run the script.

   **1) Load four packages:**